open-ephys/next-gen-system/specification.md

 ### Drivers

-Drivers for the hardware-software interaonnect are wrapped into the open instruments API on one end, and the wishbone bus specification on the other.
+Drivers for the hardware-software interconnect are opaquely wrapped into the open instruments API on one end, and the wishbone bus specification of the host-pc interface IP core on the other.
-This means that developers can either develop for daughter devices without having to spend time on the interconnect specifics.
+This means that developers can either develop for daughter devices without having to spend time on the interconnect specifics, or swap interconnects without requiring re-enginering of other system components.

 Examples of interconnect drivers are: